MiddleSchoolStudent/BotBrowser/README.md

 - **Up-to-Date Chromium Base**: BotBrowser stays current with the latest stable version of Chrome to ensure compatibility and effectiveness against the newest antibot checks.
 - **Authentic Browser Fingerprints**: Utilize real browser fingerprints to mimic genuine user behavior accurately.
+- **Cross-Platform Support**: Available for Windows, macOS, and Ubuntu, with more systems planned for future releases.
+- **Cross-System Fingerprint Emulation**: The goal of BotBrowser is to emulate different fingerprints on any system, so you can use Ubuntu's binary in combination with macOS/Windows' profiles seamlessly.
 - **CDP Integration**: Control the browser programmatically using CDP, enabling complex automation scripts and logic implementation.
 - **High Success Rate**: Achieve over 98% success in bypassing antibots, even with a high volume of parallel requests from the same host.
-- **Cross-Platform Support**: Available for Windows, macOS, and Ubuntu, with more systems planned for future releases.

 ## Proven Effectiveness Against